dashpay/dash-network-deploy/README.md

 You may pass the `--only-infrastructure` or `--only-provisioning` option to target either infrastructure or software provisioning workflows.

 For faster updates to an existing deployment, pass `--fast`.
-Fast mode skips Docker image updates plus slow observability/logging setup such as CloudWatch Agent, Elastic/logs, filebeat, metricbeat, metrics, and status dashboards.
+Fast mode skips Docker image updates, final Docker cleanup, and slow observability/logging setup such as CloudWatch Agent, Elastic/logs, filebeat, metricbeat, metrics, and status dashboards.
+It also polls masternode sync more frequently while preserving the same maximum wait time.

 To destroy an available Dash Network, use the `destroy` command: